klozn/10-javascript/00-essentials/10-git/40-advanced/codelab01/README.md

 So, we have merge conflicts.
 Oh ow...

-To view all the merge-conflicts, use the `diff` command on your last commit (HEAD is a pointer to the last commit made):
+To view all the merge-conflicts, use the `diff` command on your last commit (HEAD is a pointer to the last commit made of the currently checked-out branch):
 ```
 git diff HEAD
 ```